Contingencyplana/picture_books_ai_1/a0_0_treasury_of_fairytales/a0_3_the_bridge_of_kind_questions/page28.md

 # Page 28

-You ask: What have we learned crossing so far?
+You checkpoint: "What have we learned so far?"
-A memory pattern etches along the span.
+A twenty-eighth plank records gentle glyphs.

-// Code Task: bridge_q_p28() → RESULT: "Stub."
+// Code Task: bk4_p28_checkpoint() → RESULT: "Stub."
 [python]
-def bridge_q_p28():
+def bk4_p28_checkpoint():
-    """Return the deterministic placeholder value for Page 28.""" return "Stub."
+    return "Stub."
-[Illustration: Twenty-eighth plank engraved with subtle glyphs of past questions.]
+[Illustration: Twenty-eighth plank engraving softly with symbols of earlier question themes.]